Prague Mala Strana Hotels

 5 Star – Hotel Mandarin Oriental

 The Hotel Mandarin Oriental opened in 2006 in the lower “diplomat area” of Mala Strana.
 Its in a very quiet location in the space between the official Mala Strana and Kampa and built in a converted Monastery.
 You have an 8 minute walk to Charles Bridge and very pleasant to walk through the park during the day although I suggest you use the street to walk back at night.
 The hotel has a “luxurious and elegant interior” (says the hotel) and the Presidential Penthouse Suite is in the top 3 most sought-after rooms in Prague.
 I recommend the Spa treatment centre which is currently the best in the city.
+It’s also a 3 minute walk to the Church of Our Lady Victorious.

 5 Star – Hotel Aria